Simultaneous shape and topology optimization of wings: Results

-The lift and drag distributions are shown in \cref{fig:nostrut_twist_chord_lift}, where it is seen that the lift distribution is much closer to an elliptic distribution than the ones of the previous wings, which indicates that the optimization leads to a design which, from an aerodynamic perspective, is close to a structurally unconstrained optimal lift to drag ratio.
+The lift and drag distributions are shown in \cref{fig:nostrut_twist_chord_lift}, where it is seen that the lift distribution is much closer to an elliptic distribution than the ones of the previous wings, which indicates that the optimization leads to a design that, from an aerodynamic perspective, is close to a structurally unconstrained optimal lift to drag ratio.
 The lift curve is still skewed towards the root of the wing, compared to an elliptic profile, which indicates that a higher portion of the load is wanted close to the root of the wing, to avoid high bending moments.
-It is noted that the oscilation in the twist angle, combined with the chordlength distribution, seen in \cref{fig:nostrut_twist_chord_distrib}, does not seem to let the lift distribution oscillate, which points towards the chordlength and twist having a combined effect to provide the necessary lift, while maintaining a low drag and giving loads, that do not infringe on the compliance constraints.
+It is noted that the oscillation in the twist angle, combined with the chord length distribution, seen in \cref{fig:nostrut_twist_chord_distrib}, does not seem to let the lift distribution oscillate, which points towards the chord length and twist having a combined effect to provide the necessary lift while maintaining a low drag and giving loads, that do not infringe on the compliance constraints.

-The structure of the wing optimized without the strut and considering both the local twist and chordlength for the shape problem is shown in \cref{fig:nostrut_twist_chord_struct}.
+The structure of the wing optimized without the strut and considering both the local twist and chord length for the shape problem is shown in \cref{fig:nostrut_twist_chord_struct}.
 The obtained structure is similar to the one obtained for the same case, optimized without the strut, seen in \cref{fig:nostrut_twist_struct}, with a main I-beam shaped structure connected to the clamped support near the leading edge and a secondary structure at the support near the trailing edge.
-The connection between the upper and lower skin extends further towards the tip of the wing as in the previous case, without the strut and only optimizing the shape by means of the local twist.
-Towards the tip, the connection between the upper and lower skin goes from a plate like shape to a truss like structure, which might indicate that the mesh and imposed lengthscale is too coarse to provide for a thinner plate.
-A reason for the horizontal stiffener being longer in this case, than when not including the chordlength into the optimization could be that the skin patch at the tip of the wing, which acts as a vertical stiffener, is smaller with small chordlengths.
+The connection between the upper and lower skin extends further towards the tip of the wing as in the previous case, without the strut and only optimizing the shape through the local twist.
+Towards the tip, the connection between the upper and lower skin goes from a plate-like shape to a truss-like structure, which might indicate that the mesh and imposed length scale are too coarse to provide for a thinner plate.
+A reason for the horizontal stiffener being longer in this case, than when not including the chord length in the optimization could be that the skin patch at the tip of the wing, which acts as a vertical stiffener, is smaller with small chord lengths.